-How I DDoS’d myself using Amazon Route 53
+How I managed to DDoS myself using Amazon Route 53

 It’s good to be able to have a laugh at yourself from time to time.
 It keeps you humble.
 I was left scratching my head earlier when this site and another I host started throwing back 504 status codes.
 This blog’s just for kicks, it’s not monetised and I’m happy using cheap hosting as there’s nothing mission critical.
 As such there’s no auto-scaling or high availability in place, so if it goes down, it’s down until I fix it.